vaadin/vaadin-gradle-plugin/README.md

 All configuration options follow.
 Note that you **RARELY** need to change anything of the below.

-* `productionMode = false`: Whether or not we are running in productionMode.
+* `productionMode = false`: Whether or not the plugin should run in productionMode.
+Defaults to false.
-  The `vaadinBuildFrontend` task will automatically switch this to true, there is no need for you to configure anything.
+  Responds to the `-Pvaadin.productionMode` property.
+You need to set this to `true` if you wish to build a production-ready war/jar artifact.
+If this is false, the `vaadinBuildFrontend` task is automatically skipped.
 * `buildOutputDirectory = File(project.buildDir, "vaadin-generated")`:
   The plugin will generate additional resource files here.
 These files need to be present on the classpath, in order for Vaadin to be